J22Pregbaha/was-a-mistake/README.md

 .
-├── react-node                 # Contains the web app with the microservice architecture built with ReactJS and NodeJS │   ├── auth-back              # The microservice for signing up and signing in │   │   ├── api                # Folder containing the controller and the routes │   │   ├── myauthdb.sql       # File containing the database
-│   │   ├── README.md          # Setup and general information
-│   │   ├── server.js          # JS file to setup server (app starting point)
+├── react-node                 # Contains the web app with the microservice architecture built with ReactJS and NodeJS │   ├── auth-back              # The microservice for signing up and signing in │   │   ├── api                # Folder containing the controller and the routes │   │   ├── README.md          # Setup and general information │   │   ├── server.js          # JS file to setup server (app starting point)
 │   │   └── ...                # Other files...